kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 kirby-scheduled-pages
 ```

-*Kirby Plugin Groups is not a normal plugin, so you can't install it.
+*Kirby Plugin Groups is technically not a plugin, so you can't install it.
 Just follow the setup below.*

 ## Setup